mister-good-deal/awesomeChatRoom/devDoc.md

 ####Setup source files

-In /js project PATH run the followings commands ton install dev-dependencies
+In /js project PATH run the followings commands to install dev-dependencies

 `npm install`

 `gulp`

+####Run the server

+Finally run the websocket server with this command

+`php [absolute path to the project root directory]/php/devTests/testSocket.php`

+Then go to your web browser with javascript console enabled and hit the index.php of the project

+Create a new user and give him admin rights on the userRights table (put "1" in both right columns)

+To enable the chat service, connect with an admin user then run in the web javascript console

+`window.WebsocketManager.addService('chatService');`

 ####IDE